actix/actix-web/guide/src/qs_4.md

 # fn main() {}
 ```

-This handler will work, but `self.0` value will be different depends on number of threads and
+This handler will work, but `self.0` will be different depending on the number of threads and
 number of requests processed per thread.
-Proper implementation would use `Arc` and `AtomicUsize`
+A proper implementation would use `Arc` and `AtomicUsize`

 ```rust
 # extern crate actix;